 Leptospirosis and canine influenza are easily transmitted from pet to pet, can spread quite rapidly through an area and can be life-threatening in certain pets.
 In addition, Leptospirosis is zoonotic, meaning it can pass from pets to people.
 This is why it’s essential for pet owners to have timely and accurate information about disease prevalence where they live or plan to visit.

 CAPC is the global expert in forecasting vector-borne diseases of companion animals in the United States.
 For Pet Disease Alerts, CAPC has partnered with a team of statisticians at Clemson University to develop a statistical methodology, software programming and user interface to forecast four parasitic diseases—heartworm disease, Lyme disease, ehrlichiosis and anaplasmosis—for every county in the United States on a monthly basis.

-The CAPC Regional Monthly Forecasts would not have been possible without the contributions of one of the leading statistical teams in the country.
+The 30 Day Pet Parasite Forecasts would not have been possible without the contributions of one of the leading statistical teams in the country.
 The Clemson statistical team includes Dr. Chris McMahan, Dr. Yan Liu, Dr. Robert Lund, Dr. Jenna Gettings and Stella Watson.
 This team is recognized for their work, not only on the statistical techniques used for this site that can help model and forecast future trends in vector-borne canine diseases, but also on group, or pooled, testing, which has helped reduce screening costs for a variety of infectious diseases.
 The use of pooled testing has also found broader applications in many other areas, including animal ecology, drug discovery, entomology, genetics, food safety, and bioterrorism detection.
 The use of pooling, for the purposes of detecting infectious diseases, has been adopted by many organizations, including the American Red Cross and other blood banking centers throughout the world.